How to Save Money – 28 Ways I Save Money

 - I combine my cable/internet/telephone with the same provider to take advantage of the discounts available.

-- I watch movies at home (rent DVD’s online) instead of going to the movie theater.
+- I watch movies at home (or use Netflix) instead of going to the movie theatre.

 - I use term insurance instead of universal life or whole life insurance.